Pine Tree Apple Classic Fund Presents Check To Children's Minnesota For $330,000

-Pine Tree Apple Classic Fund President Kevin Werwie and its Board of Directors presented doctors and staff at Children’s Minnesota on December 7 with a check for $330,000 supporting targeted children’s cancer research efforts for the largest pediatric cancer and blood disorders program in the upper Midwest.
-Dr. Emily Chapman, Sr. Vice President of Medical Affairs, and Chief Medical Officer and Jennifer Soderholm, Sr. Vice President and Chief Development Officer and President of Children’s Minnesota Foundation, accepted the gift on behalf of Children’s Minnesota.
+Pine Tree Apple Classic Fund President Kevin Werwie and its Board of Directors presented doctors and staff at Children’s Minnesota with a check for $340,000 supporting targeted children’s cancer research and rehabilitation efforts for the largest pediatric cancer and blood disorders program in the upper Midwest.
+Sr. Vice President and Chief Development Officer and President of Children’s Minnesota Foundation Jennifer Soderholm accepted the gift on behalf of Children’s Minnesota.

-The allocation of the $330,000 will be divided equally between the Pine Tree Endowment Fund and the Children’s Minnesota Annual Research Program Operating Fund supporting targeted research needs of DICER1 related tumors and coping with the long-term effects of cancer treatment.
+The allocation of the $340,000 will be divided equally ($163,000 each) between the Pine Tree Endowment Fund and the Children’s Minnesota Annual Research Program Operating Fund supporting targeted research needs of DICER1 related tumors and coping with the long-term effects of cancer treatment.
+In addition, another $14,000 was earmarked towards the purchase of motion sensor technology selected by Lynn Tanner and Dr. Laura Gilchrist that is critical for the rehabilitation efforts of cancer patients at Children’s Minnesota.

 In 2020, Pine Tree Apple Classic Fund announced the establishment of the Pine Tree Apple Tennis Classic Endowed Chair in Cancer and Blood Disorders Research and the appointment of Dr. Kris Ann Schultz as its inaugural chair.
 Children’s Minnesota has the largest pediatric cancer and blood disorders program in the Upper Midwest, caring for more than 58 percent of children diagnosed with cancer or blood disorders in Minnesota.

-“This incredibly generous and forward-thinking support from Pine Tree allows us to continue our research to advance outcomes for kids and adults with DICER1-related cancers worldwide and also supports ongoing supportive care research here at Children's Minnesota,” Schultz said.
-“This impacts kids from across the Midwest and around the world.
-Pine Tree truly has local impact and worldwide reach touching the lives of thousands of families impacted by childhood cancer.”
+“This incredibly generous and forward-thinking support from Pine Tree allows us to continue our research to advance outcomes for kids and adults with DICER1-related cancers worldwide and also supports ongoing supportive care research here at Children's Minnesota," Dr. Schultz said.
+"This benefits kids from across the Midwest and around the world.
+Pine Tree truly has local impact and worldwide reach.
+We are so grateful to each Pine Tree tennis player, donor and volunteer.
+This research would not be where it is today without you.
+For how far we have come and for all the work that you continue to make possible, thank you!"

-The allocation of the $330,000 will be divided equally between the Pine Tree Endowment Fund and the Children’s Minnesota Annual Research Program Operating Fund supporting targeted research needs of DICER1 related tumors and coping with the long-term effects of cancer treatment.
+The allocation of the $340,000 will be divided equally ($163,000 each) between the Pine Tree Endowment Fund and the Children’s Minnesota Annual Research Program Operating Fund supporting targeted research needs of DICER1 related tumors and coping with the long-term effects of cancer treatment.
+In addition, another $14,000 was earmarked towards the purchase of motion sensor technology selected by Lynn Tanner and Dr. Laura Gilchrist that is critical for the rehabilitation efforts of cancer patients at Children’s Minnesota.

 In 2020, Pine Tree Apple Classic Fund announced the establishment of the Pine Tree Apple Tennis Classic Endowed Chair in Cancer and Blood Disorders Research and the appointment of Dr. Kris Ann Schultz as its inaugural chair.
 Children’s Minnesota has the largest pediatric cancer and blood disorders program in the Upper Midwest, caring for more than 58 percent of children diagnosed with cancer or blood disorders in Minnesota.

-“This incredibly generous and forward-thinking support from Pine Tree allows us to continue our research to advance outcomes for kids and adults with DICER1-related cancers worldwide and also supports ongoing supportive care research here at Children's Minnesota,” Schultz said.
-“This impacts kids from across the Midwest and around the world.
-Pine Tree truly has local impact and worldwide reach touching the lives of thousands of families impacted by childhood cancer.”
+“This incredibly generous and forward-thinking support from Pine Tree allows us to continue our research to advance outcomes for kids and adults with DICER1-related cancers worldwide and also supports ongoing supportive care research here at Children's Minnesota," Dr. Schultz said.
+"This benefits kids from across the Midwest and around the world.
+Pine Tree truly has local impact and worldwide reach.
+We are so grateful to each Pine Tree tennis player, donor and volunteer.
+This research would not be where it is today without you.
+For how far we have come and for all the work that you continue to make possible, thank you!"

 What is Pine Tree Apple Classic Fund?